ZeroZhuang0/DATA1902project/Report.md

 ### Chicago Crime
 from chicago "This dataset reflects reported incidents of crime  that occurred in the City of Chicago from 2001 to present, minus the most recent seven days.
 Data is extracted from the Chicago Police Department's CLEAR (Citizen Law Enforcement Analysis and Reporting) system.
 In order to protect the privacy of crime victims, addresses are shown at the block level only and specific locations are not identified."

-all location shifted for partial redaction but block remains same
+The Chicago Crime dataset is from the Chicago City Portal regularly updated so that the data reflect from 2001 to present minues the last seven days. the data itself is extracted from hicago Police Department's CLEAR (Citizen Law Enforcement Analysis and Reporting) system. the downloaded data set has 22 columns and 2099624 (incl header) contains data on crimes from 04/04/2012 - 28/9/2019 most recently updated on 09/10/2019 (earliest update i was able to fine 04/02/2016).

-from a constantly updated downloaded 22 col 2099624 (incl header),each reported incident of crime  each row is data for a single crime has its own ID and case number date and time of the crime which stes smtimes just an estimate , different formats for location thats with more sepcific forms its partially redacted so that the block remainds the same ,and duscriotion of fcrime through different several forms of classification for the type of crime. whether or not dometisc or if an arrest was made and the date when the data fro that row was last updated
+from a constantly updated downloaded 22 col 2099624 (incl header),each reported incident of crime  each row is data for a single crime has its own ID and case number date and time of the crime which stes smtimes just an estimate , different formats for location thats with more sepcific forms its all location shifted for partial redaction but block remains same partially redacted so that the block remainds the same ,and duscriotion of fcrime through different several forms of classification for the type of crime. whether or not dometisc or if an arrest was made and the date when the data fro that row was last updated, partially redacted address such that block remains the same,

 22 col 2099624 (incl header)  2017-08-01
 Information about location (slightly off or generalised as a form of redaction) as longtidude and latitude as well as x coordinates and
 9/28/2019      10/05/2019
 04/04/2012       2/10/2016 02/04/2016

-ID: unique identifier,
+ID: unique identifier for the reported crime
 Case Number: Chicago Police Department Records Division  Number also unique
-Date: date + time sometimes just an estimate, mm:dd:yyyy 12hr amp/pm h:m:s
+Date: date and time in 12h hr time, format mm:dd:yyyy hh:mm:ss am/pm
-Block: partially redacted address such that block remains the same,
+Block: refers to location, the block where crime took place
-IUCR: Illinois Uniform Crime Reporting (IUCR) codes are four digit codes that law enforcement agencies use to classify criminal incidents when taking individual reports is directly linked to primary tyep and descriptionn, Primary Type: primary description of IUCR,
+IUCR: Illinois Uniform Crime Reporting (IUCR) codes, four digit code used to classify criminal incidents when taking individual reports is directly linked to primary type and descriptionn, Primary Type: primary description of IUCR code
-Description: secondary description of IUCR primary description subcategory, Location Description: description of location like location type,
+Description: secondary description of IUCR code, a subcategory of the primary description Location Description: short description of location type, where crime occured
-Arrest: T/F if arrest was made,
+Arrest: True/False, whether or not an arrest was made
-Domestic: T/F if classified as domestic related by Illnois Domestic Violence Act,
+Domestic: True/False, whether or not classified as domestic according to the Illnois Domestic Violence Act
-Beat: beat where it occured smallest police geographic area,
+Beat: the beat, smallest police geographic are, where crime occured, four didgit
-District: police district ,
+District: the police district, where crime occured 3 digit
-Ward: ward a city council district,
-Community Area: community area there are 77 in chicago, FBI Code: calssification code under National Incident-Based Reporting System (NIBRS), X Coordinate,
+Ward: the ward, a city council district, where crime occured Community Area: community area, Chicago has 77 community areas from 1-77 FBI Code: calssification code under National Incident-Based Reporting System (NIBRS), 2-3 digit 12 alphanumeric X Coordinate, 7 dig
-Y Coordinate,
+Y Coordinate, 7
 Year,
 Updated On: date and time,  mm:dd:yyyy 12hr amp/pm h:m:s
 Latitude,